 A guide to finding information about artists' books online, and about the ECA Library collection of artists' books, photobooks and zines.

 ECA Library has an artists’ books collection of around 1500 artists’ books, but during the COVID19 pandemic while library services are disrupted, these may not be available for consultation in person.
+(If you are planning on visiting the library to consult an artists' book please check the website for the latest opening hours and access information before you travel).
 All of our artists’ books are listed on the online catalogue, DiscoverEd

 In the meantime here are some online resources that can help with your investigation of artists’ books as a medium: